 Youhere has developed and tested a custom beacon, tailored for attendance.
-To use it, power up the beacon by plugging it in to any USB-powered port (your laptop, a phone charger, USB power-pack, etc.).
+To use it, power up the beacon with any USB-powered port (your laptop, a phone charger, USB power-pack, etc.).
 It will immediately start broadcasting.
 When a participant taps "Check me in," the app will look for the beacon's Bluetooth identifier and if found, the participant will be checked in.

 To set up a beacon check-in, select a "beacon check-in" in the blue dropdown you'll see on your main Youhere page.

 Part of the "beacon check-in" involves you filling in the beacon's Bluetooth identifier into your Youhere.org account.
 You can set this to whatever you wish, as long as it matches the Beacon's identifier.
 (YouhereBeacon